 ]]>

 Taking place in a child's bedroom, Bubble Bobble 4 Friends: The Baron is Back! takes you across five areas, each with ten stages, with the final stage pitting you against a massive boss with special abilities thanks to Bonner.
-Each stage typically takes around a minute or less to complete, so you'll breeze through all 50 of the stages on the normal difficulty in less than an hour.
+Each stage typically takes around a minute or less to complete, so you'll breeze through all 50 stages on the normal difficulty in less than an hour.
 Once you've completed the first set of stages, hard mode becomes available, remixing the original stages with always "angry" bullies.
-The core gameplay of Bubble Bobble is intact.
-Players must shoot bubbles to trap enemies inside, then burst them either by using your spikes on your back or stomping through.
+The core gameplay of Bubble Bobble remains intact.
+Players must shoot bubbles to trap enemies inside, then burst them either by using spikes on their back or stomping through.
 When multiple bubbles are touching, bursting starts a chain reaction, bursting all nearby bubbles and providing a score boost.

-Bubbles float thanks to the air currents, which were invisible in the original arcade game; however, this sequel provides visual indicators, ensuring you know precisely where trapped enemies and empty bubbles will end up.
+Bubbles float thanks to air currents, which were invisible in the original arcade game; however, this sequel provides visual indicators, ensuring you know precisely where trapped enemies and empty bubbles will end up.
 For the purists out there, you can turn off all visual assistance or make them more subtle.
 Considering the stages are built for verticality (every stage only takes up a single screen), you must ride bubbles upwards to reach new platforms.
 Defeated bullies turn into food in the form of fruit, giving you a set amount of points based on the number of enemies bursting in a single chain.
 You'll also replenish the uses for your selected skills, which unlock by defeating bosses.
 As long as you quickly finish stages and chain multiple enemies together, you can raise the amount and type of delicious fruity desserts that appear after completion.
 There is a tiered ranking for the fruit, with bananas being the lowest and watermelon, grapes, and pineapple being near the top.
-Get proficient enough, and you'll earn shiny gems instead, but that's only for those that have mastered Bubble Bobble (not for me).
+Get proficient enough, and you'll earn shiny gems instead, but that's only for those who have mastered Bubble Bobble (not for me).

 Instead of picking up magical items that randomly appear while playing, you'll unlock them by defeating bosses.
 These skills can be equipped but have a set amount of uses and must be replenished by defeating bullies.
 These abilities are based on each boss's powers, such as shooting bubbles further, thunder bubbles that send out a horizontal shockwave, and even an exploding time bomb bubble.
 Trapped enemies float around the stage based on the wind direction but become free and angry after a short time.
-Angry enemies are far deadly, with faster movements.
+Angry enemies are far deadlier, with faster movements.
 The stages are designed using both transparent and solid platforms, with the difference being that the former can be passed through only.
 You're also able to crouch and squeeze through tight spaces to reach enclosed areas, but you cannot shoot bubbles while crouched.
 Later levels become less free-flowing and more maze-like, with only a single path to move through.
-Not only that, but dangerous spikes are added, killing you with a single touch; however, strangely enough, it doesn't pop bubbles.
+Not only that, but dangerous spikes are added, killing you with a single touch; however, strangely enough, they don't pop bubbles.

 Scattered throughout the nine platforming stages in each area are the letters E-X-T-E-N-D, although only one letter appears in a stage, unlike the original arcade game.
-You'll get a bonus life for collecting the letters and completing the word extends (get it?) the number of uses for your skill.
+You'll get a bonus life for collecting the letters, and completing the word extends (get it?) the number of uses for your skill.
 As you may expect based on the title, the game supports four-player local multiplayer.
 However, all players share the same pool of lives and score; instead of instantly dying like in single-player, getting hit traps you inside a bubble.
 Your partners have a brief moment to burst the bubble, ensuring that a life isn't wasted.
-Given the linearity of some of the stages, things become quite chaotic as four players are blowing bubbles simultaneously in tight corridors.
+Given the linearity of some of the stages, things become quite chaotic as four players blow bubbles simultaneously in tight corridors.
 Improving the accessibility of the game series is the inclusion of an invincibility option once you see the "game over" screen three times.

 Bubble Bobble 4 Friends: The Baron is Back! is a fun four-player multiplayer experience, with 200 stages to complete with the cutest arcade characters of all time.
-There's even the option of playing the original two-player 100 stage arcade release.
+There's even the option of playing the original two-player 100-stage arcade release.
 The new area that features the invincible Baron and no continues replaces the standard arcade machine once you unlock hard difficulty by completing the first fifty stages.
 Online ranking for every area is tucked away in the options menu, letting you compare high scores across the globe.

 ]]>

 Overcooked!
 All You Can Eat is the definitive way to experience the blessing of cooking together with friends under pressure, except this time, both games can be played via online multiplayer.
 This yummy package has overhauled both games and added some fresh content right out of the oven.
 Not only that, but the game includes every tasty morsel of downloadable content previously released and includes way faster loading times, remastered visuals, and everything runs at a buttery smooth 60 frames per second, even at 4K.
-There is even all-new content added exclusively to this release, three new chefs, seven new levels, and more.
+There is even all-new content added exclusively to this release: three new chefs, seven new levels, and more.
 Accessibility options have been greatly improved, allowing even more players to join in the fun, like family members and younger audiences.
-The UI can be scaled (hooray with bigger text sizes); color blindness options and dyslexia-friendly text are viable options.
-If the frantic, anxiety-driven nature of having to work as fast as possible, assist mode offers options for slowing down round timers, recipe timers, and even skipping levels.
+The UI can be scaled (hooray for bigger text sizes); color blindness options and dyslexia-friendly text are viable options.
+If the frantic, anxiety-driven nature of having to work as fast as possible is too much, assist mode offers options for slowing down round timers, recipe timers, and even skipping levels.

-Considering the original Overcooked! didn't have online support; it has been entirely rebuilt using the Overcooked!
+Considering the original Overcooked! didn't have online support, it has been entirely rebuilt using the Overcooked!
 2 engine.
-Both games in the definitive collection are going to support cross-platform online multiplayer in an upcoming patch.
+Both games in the definitive collection will support cross-platform online multiplayer in an upcoming patch.
 All of the characters (there are more than most fighting games) from all of the DLC and updates released over the years can be played across both games, giving players a massive pool to select their favorites.
 Want to play through the original game as a vampire or even a reindeer?
 Go right ahead.
-Arcade mode features two modes, coop and versus, but both can be experienced locally or online (with random player support for online multiplayer).
+Arcade mode features two modes, co-op and versus, but both can be experienced locally or online (with random player support for online multiplayer).
 There are dozens of levels for players to vote on, each one with their own unique kitchen environment and recipe requirements, from sushi to thanksgiving turkey.
 However, the campaigns are limited to playing with friends, as you'll have to invite others if you wish to play online.

 Like in the originals, if you attempt to play the game solo, you are simultaneously in charge of two chefs.
-At any point, you can click the right bumper and swap between either character, a necessity given some kitchen layouts are split in half, limiting the number of things a single chef can accomplish.
+At any point, you can click the right bumper to swap between either character, a necessity given some kitchen layouts are split in half, limiting the number of things a single chef can accomplish.
 It's much harder to play through the game this way, and honestly, after a single level, I realized just how much I hated playing the game this way.
 Thankfully, the game is still the king of couch co-op, and it wasn't long before Joan and I were back to getting three stars in each level in the campaign.
-Although, someone inevitably slips up, and chaos soon follows, with incorrect orders being made, fires erupt, and everyone runs around panicking as the timer counts down.
-As orders are received, the list of the required ingredients for the customized order is directly listed.
-You may be tasked with making three salads in a row; however, one may include tomatoes, another may have cucumbers, but sans tomatoes.
+Although someone inevitably slips up, and chaos soon follows, with incorrect orders being made, fires erupting, and everyone running around panicking as the timer counts down.
+As orders are received, the list of required ingredients for the customized order is directly listed.
+You may be tasked with making three salads in a row; however, one may include tomatoes, another may have cucumbers but sans tomatoes.
 Serving food with the proper customizations is vital to maximizing your score, which earns you stars.
 New levels during the campaign are gated by the number of stars you have, so you may have to replay levels multiple times in the hope of getting a better score.

 Overcooked!
 All You Can Eat is the definitive edition of two of the best party games released in the last generation.
 The next-generation release and the remastered visuals, new enhancements, and added accessibility options ensure that the frantic cooking experience can reach a wider audience.
 Although the original release has been rebuilt, Overcooked!
 2 is still the only one that features throwing.
 It would have been nice to add the functionality, but it may have also required reworked kitchen layouts, considering how dynamic and crazy the sequel levels become.
 The new content is appreciated; however, it may be too little for those that have squeezed every ounce out of the games already.
-Online multiplayer and the promise of cross-play support certainly does sweeten the deal.
+Online multiplayer and the promise of cross-play support certainly do sweeten the deal.

 ]]>